 I Done This

-Looking for a simple productivity tool?
+Looking for a simple productivity tool such as Kanban?
 I Done This is a straightforward platform that provides daily check-ins and progress reports to run a more effective and productive team.
 Keep up with your co-developers work and track what’s getting done, what’s gone off schedule, and why.
 Plus, it’s email-based, making it a simple addition to the tools your team is already using.

 ProofHub is a complete work management system that provides complete support for your remote workers.
 Some of the many features you can find with ProofHub are; project templates, calendar management, group chat, file sharing, time tracking, task management, kanban boards, and many more.

 Interested in working with a remote developer team?
 Get in touch with Index Code to learn more.